Vinpocetine

-Vinpocetine (ethyl apovincaminate) is a synthetic derivative of the vinca alkaloid vincamine, differing by the removal of a hydroxyl group.
+Vinpocetine (ethyl apovincaminate), sold under the brand name Cavinton among others, is a synthetic derivative of the vinca alkaloid vincamine, differing by the removal of a hydroxyl group and by being the ethyl rather than the methyl ester of the underlying carboxylic acid.
 Vincamine is extracted from either the seeds of Voacanga africana or the leaves of Vinca minor (lesser periwinkle).

 Medical uses

 Vinpocetine has been used in many Asian and European countries for treatment of cerebrovascular disorders such as stroke and dementia for over three decades.
-Vinpocetine is not approved for any therapeutic use in the United States.

 The FDA has tentatively ruled that vinpocetine, due to its synthetic nature and proposed therapeutic uses, is ineligible to be marketed as dietary supplement under the Federal Food, Drug, and Cosmetic Act.
 Despite this, vinpocetine remains widely available in dietary supplements often marketed as nootropics.

-Vinpocetine is legally sold in Canada.
-Refer to the Health Canada website, for more details.
 Vinpocetine does not fully support a benefit in either dementia or stroke.
 As of 2003, three controlled clinical trials had tested "older adults with memory problems".

-Vinpocetine is licensed by Health Canada to be sold, as a supplement, for the following recommended uses: "to help improve cognitive function in those with age related cognitive decline," and "to improve memory and cognition," (in addition to other purposes/uses when taken in adjunction to other chemicals and/or herbs).
+Vinpocetine has also been studied for the prevention and recovery of acquired hearing loss in a phase II, longitudinal and prospective open clinical study on humans.